What is the benefit cap?

 If the same couple were claiming Universal Credit their Universal Credit would reduce by £200.38 per week – this is because the Benefit Cap will be applied in full to Universal Credit claims whereas the DWP were unable to do this with the old legacy benefits.

 How can I find out if I'm going to be affected by the benefit cap?

 The DWP has put together a benefit cap calculator you can use that can tell you if you will be affected or not.
 It's really easy to use and can be completed in five minutes.

 Increase your payments - If you have the money available you can use it to cover the cost of any changes and stay in your current home.
 The best thing you can do is pay a little extra in order to get in advance on your rent account and build up some savings for other bills.
 Even small amounts will mount up over the weeks.

 Take a lodger - You may be able to earn additional income from a lodger, but remember to check with us first to ensure your tenancy agreement allows it.

 Manage your money - If you have any cash concerns please contact your neighbourhood coach.
-You can search for your neighbourhood coach here.

 To access any of the above services please contact us.